Nima-Fr/TryHackMe/CTF_collection_Vol.1/README.md

 ## [Task 16] Darkness

-The image we are given is a black picture, but there is somrthing hidden in it.
-Use "Blue plain 1" and it's visible.
+The image we are given is a black picture, but there is something hidden in it.
+Use `stegsolver` with "Blue plain 1" and it's visible:

 <p align="center"><img src="./files/task16.png"></p>